Pierre and Lucie Vaillancourt

-Construction of a potato packaging plant to package the potatoes in various sizes.
-From then on, the Ferme Valupierre supplied fruit and vegetable to restaurants, institutions and food chains in Quebec.
+Construction of a packaging plant to package the potatoes in various sizes.
+From then on, Ferme Valupierre supplied strawberries and potatoes to restaurants, institutions and food chains in Quebec.

 The Ferme Valupierre specializes in the production of potatoes.

-The company expands by purchasing land on the Île d’Orléans.
+The company expands by purchasing land on Île d’Orléans.